turbofish-org/merk/docs/algorithms.md

         - Partition the batch into left and right sub-batches at index `i` (excluding index `i`)
       - If this node's key is not found in the batch, but could be inserted at index `i` maintaining sorted order:
         - Partition the batch into left and right sub-batches at index `i`
+    - **Recurse left:** If there is a left child:
-    - Recurse left: if it exists, query the left child using the left sub-batch (appending some operators to the proof)
+      - If the left sub-batch is not empty, query the left child  (appending operators to the proof)
+      - If the left sub-batch is empty, append `Push(Hash(left_child_hash))` to the proof
     - Append proof operator:
-      - If this node's key is in the batch, append `Push(KV(key, value))` to the proof
+      - If this node's key is in the batch, or if the left sub-batch was not empty and no left child exists, or if the right sub-batch is not empty and no right child exists,or if the left child's right edge queried a non-existent key, or if the right child's left edge queried a non-existent key, append `Push(KV(key, value))` to the proof
-      - If this node's key is not in the batch, append `Push(KVHash(kv_hash))` to the proof
+      - Otherwise, append `Push(KVHash(kv_hash))` to the proof
     - If the left child exists, append `Parent` to the proof
+    - **Recurse right:** If there is a right child:
-    - Recurse right: if it exists, query the right child using the right sub-batch (appending some operators to the proof), then append `Child` to the proof
+      - If the right sub-batch is not empty, query the right child (appending operators to the proof)
+      - If the right sub-batch is empty, append `Push(Hash(left_child_hash))` to the proof
+      - Append `Child` to the proof

 Since RocksDB allows concurrent reading from a consistent snapshot/checkpoint, nodes can concurrently generate proofs on all cores to service a higher volume of queries, even if our algorithm isn't designed for concurrency.